02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Indicator Situation

-Cyberattacks Increased by over 30% compared to 2025
+Cyber attacks Increased by over 30% compared to 2025

 Alarming Statistics

-Lessons for Organizations in Thailand
+Lessons for Thai Organizations

 From this incident, there are 5 critical lessons every organization must consider:

-1. Authentication Systems Must Be Robust
+1. Authentication Systems Must Be Strong

 Most hackers breach systems through weak passwords or leaked credentials — organizations must:

-• Enforce Two-Factor Authentication (2FA) for all critical systems
+• Enforce two-factor authentication (2FA) for all critical systems

 2. Patch Management Is Urgent

-3. Data Protection Goes Beyond PDPA Compliance
+3. Data Protection Is More Than Just PDPA Compliance

-4. Have an Incident Response Plan Ready
+4. Incident Response Plan Must Be Ready

 When a data breach occurs, organizations must respond immediately:

-• Evidence Preservation — retain logs for digital forensic investigation
+• Evidence preservation — retain logs for digital forensic investigation

-5. Security Awareness Training for Employees
+5. Security Awareness for Employees

 • Train all employees at least twice a year

-• Conduct regular Phishing Simulation tests
+• Conduct regular phishing simulations

 ERP Systems and Cybersecurity